THURSDAY LINEUP – August 3, 2017

 Old News Social Media Like on Facebook

-5:00 pm – Erika Hughes and the Well Mannered – Columbus, OH
+11:30 am – Erika Hughes and the High Water Drifters – Columbus, OH

 Their strong repertoire of original music written, composed and combined by all members of the band are what sets them apart from the average traditional bluegrass ensemble.
 Their unique vocals that are accompanied with harmonies of the highs and lows are the only parts of their songs that give their fingers pause from the fast picking solos and instrumentation.
 They are tight and dynamic with an “In-your-face” style of playing fast and fluent, one song into the next

 7:45 pm – Fox Valley Harvest – Columbus, OH

 Fox Valley Harvest has roots that run as deep as the Appalachian valley these gents call home.
 Poignant songwriting and rich thee part vocal harmonies elevate you to the peak of the mountain while keeping your feet tapping in the valley below.

 9:45 pm – Buffalo Wabs and the Price Hill Hustle – Cincinnati, OH @Wagner Subaru Camp Stage